Flotilla Engineer

-The engineer is employed primarily for their trade skills but personality is also very important.
+Engineers are employed largely for their practical and trade skills but personality is also very important.
 We look for people who are approachable and easy-going.
 It is important that clients feel that they can come to you whenever they have problems with their boat.
-Good organisational skills are important as you work to your own timetable during the flotilla and are responsible for your own spare part control.
-A good level of physical fitness is a necessity as you will be expected to do a fair bit of anchor relaying and swimming.

 The engineers are usually the first of the lead crew to arrive as the majority of the winter maintenance work involves engineering skills.
 You will move straight onto your lead boat which will have been de-winterised for you and you will be responsible for the maintenance and 'fine-tuning' of all systems on board.